Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 Lawrence’s big offseason continued in April, when the Jaguars traded up to grab Travis Hunter with the No. 2 pick.

 A rare two-way prospect, Hunter starred at both WR and CB in college.
-Offensively, he racked up 96 catches, 1,258 yards, and 15 TDs last year at Colorado — winning with explosive athleticism, slick routes, and strong ball skills
+Offensively, he racked up 96 catches, 1,258 yards, and 15 TDs last year at Colorado, winning with explosive athleticism, slick routes, and strong ball skills

-Hunter’s 9.34 SHARK Rookie Model Score is the highest for a WR since 2021 — edging out Ja’Marr Chase and comfortably ahead of Marvin Harrison Jr. and Malik Nabers.
+Hunter’s 9.34 SHARK Rookie Model Score is the highest for a WR since 2021, edging out Ja’Marr Chase and comfortably ahead of Marvin Harrison Jr. and Malik Nabers.

-Hunter joins Brian Thomas Jr. to give Lawrence what might be considered the league’s best WR tandem as soon as this season.
+Hunter joins Brian Thomas Jr. to give Lawrence what might prove to be the league’s best WR tandem as soon as this season.
 Thomas is coming off a 1,282-yard debut season, becoming just the sixth rookie WR to top 2.3 yards per route over the last five seasons, joining Ja’Marr Chase, Justin Jefferson, Puka Nacua, Chris Olave, and Ladd McConkey.

 But is Lawrence Good Enough?